-My book ‘When Grief Equals Love, Long-term Perspectives on Grief’, will be published by Unbound Publishing in May 2023.
-For pre-orders please click here: When Grief Equals Love
+My book ‘When Grief Equals Love, Long-term Perspectives on living with Loss’, is published by Unbound and available in hardback and on Audible and Kindle.
+For Book Orders and Events please click here: When Grief Equals Love

 I co-produced ‘Let Me Go’ (2017) a feature film about generational trauma based on Helga Schneider’s memoir of the same, starring Juliet Stevenson, Jodhi May, Lucy Boynton and Karin Bertling and directed by Polly Steele.

 I am an Executive Producer on ‘Four Letters of Love‘, adapted from the best-selling book by Niall Williams which Polly and I originally optioned in 2017.
 Starring Pierce Brosnan, Helena Bonham Carter, Gabriel Byrne and Imelda May.

 What People Say